sun care and self tanning Is It Possible to Get Rid of Freckles?

 2. Sunlight

-And now, time to answer the question we’re all here for: Is it possible to get rid of freckles?
 While you may not be able to get rid of freckles instantly (you’re better off turning to makeup to cover them up temporarily or — our preferred option — embracing them), research does indicate that you can fade the appearance of freckles.
-Keep in mind, however, that it isn’t necessarily an easy process.
+Keep in mind it isn’t necessarily a quick process to lighten freckles.

-According to a study published in the Journal of Dermatology and Dermatologic Diseases, certain laser treatments can help fade freckles.
-The laser lessens the appearances of your freckles by using laser energy to resurface the skin.
+According to a study published in the Journal of Pigmentary Disorders, certain laser treatments can help fade freckles.
+This service has to be done in-office by a professional who lessens the appearance of your freckles by using laser energy to resurface the skin.
 The exact laser treatment you should undergo will depend on advice from your dermatologist.
+In the realm of pain tolerance, laser treatments for freckles can feel like a rubber band being snapped on your face.
+While it’s not overly painful, it can be irritating at first.

 According to a study published in The Journal of Clinical and Aesthetic Dermatology, intense pulsed light treatment, or IPL, is another treatment option for fading freckles.
 Intense pulsed light treatment uses wavelengths of light to stimulate the skin to regenerate and boost collagen production, diminishing the look of freckles.